EpicDude246/Mobile-Shopee/README.md

 # Mobile-Shopee

-A e-commerce Mobile Shopee website made in PHP and MySQL
+A e-commerce website made in PHP and MySQL